Eugene and Ruth Roberts Summer Student Academy Overview

 The primary goal of the Eugene and Ruth Roberts Summer Student Academy at City of Hope is to provide young people (high school and university students) with an opportunity for a "hands-on" research experience.
-This program seeks to find students possessing exceptional potential to perform biomedical research.
+This program seeks to find students possessing exceptional potential for performing biomedical research.

-Summer students design and work on their own research projects in areas of their specific interests.
-City of Hope faculty members act as mentors who provide valuable guidance and support while simultaneously encouraging independent thought and exploration.
-Summer students work closely with post-doctorates, graduate students, and lab personnel of the
+Summer Academy students design and work on their own research projects in areas of their specific interests.
+City of Hope faculty members act as mentors providing valuable guidance and support, while also encouraging independent thought and exploration.
+Summer students work closely with post-doctorates, graduate students, and lab personnel of the Irell & Manella

-Program participants also communicate their research findings to their peers and instructors in a weekly student seminar series.
+Participants also communicate their research findings to their peers and instructors in a weekly student seminar series.
 We also mentor scientific writing by having students produce a written report at the end of their project.
-An important objective of the program is to develop vital oral and written communication skills, which are so important in the world of seminars, colloquia, manuscript publication and grant writing that is critical to graduate student and postgraduate life.
+An important objective of the program is to develop vital oral and written communication skills, which are so important in the world of seminars, colloquia, manuscript publication and grant writing, a world that is central to graduate student and postgraduate life.

 The Roberts Summer Academy hosts an annual Poster Session to provide the students with the opportunity to display their research project.
 This year, 90 students presented a poster highlighting their experimental accomplishments.
 The poster session further facilitates the students’ learning and networking skills as they discuss their research results with various faculty members, medical doctors, lab members, and the surrounding community.
 Through this experience, students realize the contribution they are making to the growing knowledge of science through research.
 Reflecting on the poster session, one student wrote, “Knowing I had something tangible to work towards was not only motivating, but enhanced my sense of personal accomplishment.”